emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 bike_data$ride_length <- as.numeric(bike_data$ride_length/60)
 ```

-✅ Optional: the started and ended time is in a yyyy-mm-dd hh-mm-ss format.
-We can further divide this into two columns: date and time:
+⛔ The started and ended time is in a yyyy-mm-dd hh-mm-ss format.
+We can further divide this into two columns: date and time.
+This step is optional.
 ```
 bike_data <- separate(bike_data,"started_at",into=c('start_date','start_time'), sep=' ')
 bike_data <- separate(bike_data,"ended_at",into=c('start_date','start_time'), sep=' ')